samuell/scilight/README.md

 In shell commands, you need to replace input and output file paths with placeholders on the form of `[i:inputname]` and `[o:outputname:outputpath]` respectively.
-You will also need to provide dicts which specify the paths to the inputs and outputs, as appropriate, by providing them to the optional `inputs` and `outputs` parameters of `scilight.shell()` and `scilight.func()`.
+Additionally, you can provide parameters (as string values) using the `[p:paramname]` syntax.
+You will also need to provide dicts which specify the paths to the inputs, outputs and parameters as appropriate, by providing them to the optional `inputs`, `outputs` and `params` parameters of `scilight.shell()` and `scilight.func()`.
 See the example below for a concrete example.

-Inputs should always be provided via the `input`-parameter, while output paths are easiest to provide inline in the command, in the respective placeholder.
+Inputs should always be provided via the `inputs`-parameter, while output paths are easiest to provide inline in the command, in the respective placeholder.
 Note that you can re-use input placeholder values to produce the output path.
 So, for example, if you want to name your output the same as the input, but